Willie Nelson Biodiesel: History

 Willie Nelson Biodiesel produces a biodiesel fuel called BioWillie made of soybean and other vegetable oils that can be used in modern diesel engines instead of regular fuel without vehicle modifications.
 Nelson became interested in the use of biofuels when his wife, Annie, purchased a diesel car in 2004.
 She only filled the car with biodiesel.
 Impressed by the performance of the fuels, and by the potential independence from foreign oil that could provide.
 The same year, he and his wife became partners with Bob and Kelly King in the building of two biodiesel plants, the SeQuential-Pacific facility in Salem, Oregon and the other at Carl's Corner, Texas (the Texas plant was founded by Carl Cornelius, a longtime Nelson friend and the namesake for Carl's Corner).
 In 2005, Nelson and several other business partners formed Willie Nelson Biodiesel branded as "BioWillie". ("Bio-Willie"), a company that is marketing biodiesel biofuel to truck stops.
-The fuel is made from vegetable oil (mainly soybean oil), and can be burned without modification in diesel engines.
+The fuel is made from vegetable oil (mainly soybean oil), and is typically distributed as a B20 blend (20% biodiesel and 80% petroleum diesel) to ensure compatibility with standard diesel engines without modification.
+Pure, unblended biodiesel (B100) is a Fatty Acid Methyl Ester (FAME) fuel, which possesses different chemical properties from petroleum diesel and true "drop-in" renewable diesel, necessitating blending for regular commercial vehicle use, or requiring significant vehicle engine modifications to use it as B100.
 Nelson stated: "There is really no need going around starting wars over oil.
 We have it here at home.
 We have the necessary product, the farmers can grow it."